 Procedures: All food-processing employees should clean and sanitize food-contact surfaces after each use, or any time contamination by food occurs, by using the following methods:

-The meat and dairy industries have adopted the use of hazard analysis and critical control points (HACCPs).
-A food-processing facility’s HACCPs are crucial to its success and the safety and health of its customers, and its SOPs are crucial to the success of its HACCPs.
+The meat and dairy industries have adopted the use of hazard analysis and critical control points (HACCP).
+A food-processing facility’s SOP’s are crucial to the success and the HACCP Program and the facility’s food safety plan.

-The meat industry is likely to have SOPs related to keeping raw meat at the correct temperature to avoid contamination with bacteria such as Listeria monocytogenes.
+The meat industry is likely to have SOPs related to keeping raw meat at the correct temperature to help slow the growth of bacteria such as Listeria monocytogenes.
 An SOP for the safe thawing of meat in a meat-processing facility might read as follows:

 Policy: All food-processing employees must ensure that meat remains at a safe temperature to avoid pathogenic contamination and reduce the risk of transmitting foodborne diseases to the public.